-Vibrant Communities - Cities Reducing Poverty has been partnering with the Hamilton Roundtable for Poverty Reduction since July 2019 to host a series of webinars exploring what a Basic Income could look like in Canada.
+Vibrant Communities - Communities Ending Poverty (CEP) has been partnering with the Hamilton Roundtable for Poverty Reduction since July 2019 to host a series of webinars exploring what a Basic Income could look like in Canada.
 The recordings, papers, articles, and other resources in this library will help you catch up with the conversation so far or serve as a refresher to the learning that has happened to date.

 Basic Income: The Experience So Far

 Our first of many lively discussions led by Tom Cooper of Hamilton Roundtable for Poverty Reduction, with Dr. Evelyn Forget, Sheila Regehr, and James Collura, regarding what about what we know about Basic Income so far and the benefits of this approach in promoting well-being.

 - It's not a new approach - Canada already has a form of Basic Income.
 Seniors and children receive Basic Income and our social welfare system provides a floor for everyone.
 The new BI debates are about increasing the threshold.

 - Health and gendered benefits - Mincome studies showed reduced Emergency Room access, increased access to mental health professionals, young boys finished high school, and mothers were able to take more maternity leave.

 - It supports the changing job market - Basic Income will be important to everyone.
 The rise of technology in every aspect of the workforce is shifting people out of the workforce completely.
 Basic Income provides stability to pursue contributing what is most meaningful to individuals.

 - Use the tax system - Canada already has the existing infrastructure through which to provide benefits.
 The tax system is robust and we are using it more and more to re-distribute wealth.
 Reallocating benefits will allow us to implement BI without anything added.